Prior to this post, I have only mentioned Alien, the 1979 Science Fiction/Horror film directed by Ridley Scott, in blog entries once or twice before.

 The protagonists are an older, more experienced group than you'd typically see in a horror film.
 They are a crew of blue collar 'Space Truckers', something not really seen in Sci-Fi films prior.
-Normal, working class 'Joes' and 'Janes', thrust into an abnormal, and deadly situation.
+These were normal, working class 'Joes' and 'Janes', thrust into an abnormal, and deadly situation.

 As a kid, I was not all that enamored with Horror films or comics.
 I was a rather peaceful, even timid lad.
-I didn't like being afraid (Still don't).
-As a result, scary movies, rollercoasters, and other things designed to give you a fright were not my cup of tea.
+I didn't like being afraid (and I still don't).
+As a result, scary movies, roller-coasters, and other things designed to give you a fright were not my cup of tea.

 That said, I did like the creepy, the odd, and the unexplained.
-Mysterious you see, intrigued me.
-Gore and pointless death did not.
-(Nor does it now).
+Mysterious you see intrigued me.
+Gore and pointless death did not appeal to me (Nor does it now).

 My cousin went back in to watch Alien again.
 This time...I followed.

 I spent the majority of that first sit through of the film with my eyes closed or covered by my hands.
 I couldn't help it.
 My cousin said the movie took place in outer space, in the future.
 He it had a neat spaceship.
 He said it had the coolest looking alien ever.
 He was right on all counts but damn, if it didn't scare the bejeebers out of me.

 If was the first and perhaps the most enjoyable, good scare I ever had.

 I've now seen the original film at least ten times, and the 1986 sequel, Aliens, at least twice that many times.
 All the others in the 'series' I've seen at least twice, but I consider them apocryphal.
 Only the first two films matter to me and believe it or not, they matter to me a lot.